Participation of women in the Olympics: 1984–1992

 Mary Lou Retton performing splits on a balance beam, 1985.

 The women's 20 kilometre cross-country skiing event was added to the programme for the 1984 Winter Games in Sarajevo.
 Marja-Liisa Hämäläinen of Finland dominated the cross-country events, winning gold in all three distances.

-Multiple new events for women were competed in at the 1984 Summer Olympics in Los Angeles.
+Multiple new events for women were introduced at the 1984 Summer Olympics in Los Angeles.
 Synchronized swimming made its debut, with only women competing in the competition.
 The host Americans won gold in both the solo and duet events.
 Women also made their debut in cycling, competing in the road race.
 This event was also won by an American, Connie Carpenter.
-Also, rhythmic gymnastics appeared for the first time with only women competing; the winner was Canadian Lori Fung.
-The women's marathon also made its first appearance in these Games, with American Joan Benoit winning gold in 2:24:52, a time many thought was impossible for women just a few years earlier.
-These were also the first Games where women competed only against other women in shooting.
+Rhythmic gymnastics also appeared for the first time with only women competing; the winner was Canadian Lori Fung.
+The women's marathon made its first appearance in these Games, with American Joan Benoit winning gold in 2:24:52, a time many thought was impossible for women just a few years earlier.
+These were also the first Games featuring events where women competed only against other women in shooting.
 These games were boycotted by the Soviet Union and its satellite states.
-At the 1984 Los Angeles Olympics, women made up 23% of the participants and featured women's events in sports such as rowing.
+At the 1984 Los Angeles Olympics, women made up 23% of the participants.

 There were no new events at the 1988 Winter Olympics held in Calgary.
 At the 1988 Summer Olympics in Seoul, table tennis appeared for the first time for both men and women.
-They competed in the singles and doubles disciplines.
-Also, a female specific sailing event debuted at these Games, the women's 470 discipline.
+They competed in the singles and doubles events.
+Also, a female specific sailing event debuted at these Games, the women's 470.
 For the first time women competed in a track cycling event, the sprint.
+Women's judo was held as a demonstration sport at these Games.